12 questions to ask your referral marketing provider

 But when it comes to sectors within ecommerce, you’d be surprised by how broad our client base is.
 From financial providers to travel brands, referral generates powerful results for more sectors than you might expect.

 Nutmeg grows its customer base through referral

 Can I see a demo?

-Just like you wouldn’t buy a car without taking it for a spin, you shouldn’t agree to a referral platform without seeing how it’ll look to your customers.
+Just like you wouldn’t buy a car without taking it for a spin, you shouldn’t agree to splash out on a referral platform without seeing how it’ll look to your customers.
 Ask if you can see a demo.
 If the answer is no, end the call as soon as possible.
 If the answer is yes, tune in and keep your eyes peeled.
 Does the programme fit seamlessly into your customer journey?
 Does it look on-brand?
 Or does it feel like a clunky add-on?

 You might also find it useful to see a live referral programme on a client’s site as a real customer yourself.
 Next time you’re shopping and see a referral overlay you like, look out for the provider’s name.
 We’ve welcomed a number of new clients after being spotted out in the wild.

 What kind of results can I expect?

 Any referral provider worth your time and budget should be able to give a business forecast outlining the results you can expect from your programme.
 The best providers will align that forecast with your key business goals and the metrics you measure success against.
 If, for example, new customer acquisition is a priority, they’ll focus on metrics showing the predicted uplift in acquisition from your programme.If those forecasted results look too good to be true, ask to see case studies that show how referral is working for businesses like yours.
 In fact, ask to see case studies whatever your forecast.
 These real-life examples of how referral works for other brands will give you valuable insight into the impact an advocacy-first approach could have on your business.